-Common causes of constipation are -
+Common causes of constipation

-- A diet deficient in fiber and/or raw fruits and vegetables.
+- a diet deficient in fiber and/or raw fruits and vegetables

-- Food intolerance; most commonly to gluten and/or dairy products
+- food intolerance; most commonly to gluten and/or dairy products

-- Lack of exercise
+- lack of exercise

-- Dehydration with inadequate intake of water.
+- dehydration with inadequate intake of water

-- Abuse of laxatives or drug side effects.
+- abuse of laxatives

-- Under activity of the thyroid gland.
+- under activity of the thyroid gland

-- Nervous tension
+- nervous tension

-- A structural abnormality of the bowel.
+- a structural abnormality of the bowel